 Anita lectures and presents at universities, conferences and game development studios internationally.
 She’s been a presenter and panelist at various fan, media and technology conferences and has also facilitated and taught multi-day filmmaking workshops.
 She has been interviewed and featured in publications such as Forbes, Wired, The Boston Globe, The Wall Street Journal and The New York Times.
 Her videos are freely available via the Feminist Frequency YouTube channel and widely serve as educational tools in high school and university classrooms.

-Anita was the recipient of the 2014 Game Developers Choice Ambassador Award and was nominated for Microsoft’s 2014 Women in Games Ambassador Award.
+Anita was the recipient of the 2014 Game Developers Choice Ambassador Award, she was given a 2013 honorary award from National Academy of Video Game Trade Reviewers and was nominated for Microsoft’s 2014 Women in Games Ambassador Award.

 Jonathan McIntosh serves as producer and co-writer on Feminist Frequency’s Tropes vs Women in Video Games web series.
 Jonathan is a pop culture hacker and transformative storyteller.
 He has been remixing mass media narratives for critical purposes since before the invention of YouTube.
 Everything he makes is freely available on the internet to view, share and remix.
 His viral remix videos “Buffy vs Edward” and “Donald Duck meets Glenn Beck” have been featured and discussed by major media publications including The New York Times, Washington Post, LA Times, WIRED, and on National Public Radio.
 His online videos have been recommended by Roger Ebert and celebrated by Lawrence Lessig, while Glenn Beck has said of Jonathan’s work “It is some of the best, well made propaganda I’ve ever seen”.